KentonWhite/ProjectTemplate/website/mastering.markdown

 #### Data Tables
 The `data.table` package allows you to create a variant of the typical R data frame that provides indices.
 Indices make locating and selecting subsets of your data much faster than the typical vector scan that R uses when working with data frames.
 To automatically convert all of the data frames loaded from the `data` directory into `data.table`s, change the configuration option in `config/global.dcf` to `data_tables: on`.
 After that, you can check for tables by calling the `tables()` function.

+#### Ignoring files
+Sometimes files in the `data/` directory should be ignored while loading the data.
+A notorious example in Windows&trade; is the creation of `Thumbs.db` a file containing thumbnail previews of the files in the folder.
+By default `.db` files are imported as SQLite databases, which fails for `Thumbs.db`.

+To overcome this the option `data_ignore` in `config/global.dcf` allows to specify files or folders to ignore.
+The patterns are separated by commas, and come in three different flavours:

+ * Literal filename: Simply specify a filename, like `Thumbs.db` in the default settings, and it will be excluded.
+If you have `recursive_loading` enabled make sure you add the path to the file, relative to the `data/` directory.
+    So to ignore the file `test.csv` in the folder `data/more-data/` you add `more-data/test.csv` to the list.<br/>
+    A wildcard `*` is allowed in literal filenames to match multiple characters.
+    So to ignore all `.csv` files directly under the `data/` directory you add `*.csv`, and to ignore them only in the folder `data/test-data/` you change the pattern to `test-data/*.csv`.
+ * Literal directory: Specify the directoryname relative to the `data/` directory, and add a trailing `/`.
+To ignore the directory `data/raw/` entirely add the the pattern `raw/`.
+The `*` wildcard is allowed in directory patterns as well.
+ * Regular expression: For advanced patterns it is possible to use regular expressions.
+Regular expressions have to inserted between two slashes.
+    Expressions are evaluated with option `perl = TRUE`.
+It is not necessary to escape backslashes in `global.dcf`, unless a literal `\` is meant.
+The filenames are evaluated individually so it is not possible to use forward or backward references to other files in the same directory.<br/>
+    This can for example be used to exclude a filename from a the `data/` directory and all subdirectories.
+To ignore `help.txt` in all folders use the pattern `/^(.*/)?help\\.txt$/`.
+Explaining all possibilities of regular expressions is too much for this page, see 'Perl-like Regular Expressions' under `?base::regex` for more information.